 One of the challenges of marketplace fulfillment is that brands often end up using disparate 3PLs for different channels, but a tool like Flowspace brings all of the channels together and allows brands to manage everything in one place.
 This can help streamline fulfillment and tracking and provide that omnichannel experience needed to succeed across multiple channels.

-Flowspace is pre-integrated with leading marketplace shopping platforms, which makes managing multiple marketplaces easier than ever.
+Flowspace is pre-integrated with leading marketplace shopping platforms, including Amazon integration and Walmart Marketplace integration, which makes managing multiple marketplaces easier than ever.
 Flowspace powers ecommerce fulfillment for sellers across more than 300 Mirakl-powered marketplaces, including 1-800-Flowers, Bed Bath and Beyond, Kroger, Urban Outfitters, and more.
 The partnership gives brands who sell on those partners access to Flowspace’s software that supports order flow and fulfillment across all Mirakl marketplaces within its centralized dashboard.

 Marketplace fulfillment is an exciting development for a growing ecommerce brand and has some distinct advantages for brand scale.
 Ensuring that you’ve done your research and have the tools you need can make sure marketplace fulfillment is a successful strategy for your brand.